AgentOxygen/JSG-Open-Source-Hackathon-2024/README.md

 - Effectiveness and enthusiasm of final presentation

 On Sunday, the judges will listen to each team's presentation and then the GitHub repositories.
 The judges will then discuss and collectively award 1st and 2nd place.
 Each participant will also vote for the "auidence favorite."
 ---

-# Projects
-All slides presented by the mentors will be uploaded under `project_slides/`.

----

 # Agenda